laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 ## The lakehouse landscape

 The lakehouse architecture promises the flexibility of a data lake with the structure of a data warehouse, so you can use different query engines for multi-modal datasets.
-Today's most popular lakehouse specification is Apache Iceberg,[^iceberg] which provides transactions for manipulating tabular datasets in storage locations like AWS S3.
+Today's most popular lakehouse specification is Apache Iceberg,[^iceberg] which provides transactions for manipulating tabular datasets in storage locations like AWS S3, alongside Delta Lake[^delta] and Apache Hudi[^hudi].

 ### Iceberg and manifest-based snapshots